superAttention/llm-prefix-cache-analysis/README.md

 ## Important modeling note

-The current simulator is intentionally simplified relative to production SGLang:
+The simulator uses page/block-aligned prefix-cache accounting, which is aligned with SGLang's `page_size` model: a page groups tokens into a KV-cache block, prefix reuse requires complete pages, and `page_size = 1` gives token-level matching.
+The simplifications are elsewhere:

-- fixed-size block accounting
+- no production KV allocator state
-- leaf-block eviction
+- no lock/reference-state modeling
-- no lock-state modeling
+- no host/device cache hierarchy
 - no extra-key namespaces
 - no Eagle/bigram mode